remcostoeten/fync/API_METHODS.md

 # Fync API Methods Reference

+This document has moved.
+See docs/API_METHODS.md for the complete, up-to-date reference.

 This document lists all API methods and endpoints available in the Fync library for GitHub, Spotify, NPM, and Google Calendar integrations.

 ## GitHub API Methods